fp7mplane/protocol-ri/doc/protocol-spec.md

 conceptually viewed as a capability whose parameters have been filled in with values.

 An __interrupt__ is a notification that a component should stop performing a specific operation, conveyed from client to component.
-It cancels a previously sent specification.
+It terminates a previously sent specification.
+If the specification uses indirect export, the indirect export will simply stop running.
+If the specification has pending results, those results are returned in response to the interrupt.

 ### Result